Prem-ium/Auto-StockTrader/README.md

 # License
 This repository uses the [BSD 3-Clause “New” or “Revised” License.](https://choosealicense.com/licenses/bsd-3-clause/#)

-# Acknowledgments & Final Remarks
+# Acknowledgments / Final Remarks
-A special thanks to all <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donor(s), </a>tester(s), and<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> contributor(s).</a>
+I want to thank <a href="https://github.com/sponsors/Prem-ium">my sponsors</a>, <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donators</a>, &<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> project contributor(s).</a>

-### Potential Brokerages
-There are currently no plans to offer automation on other brokerages not listed within this repository.
-However, I am open to receiving pull-requests to merge any new `.side` projects for automating new brokerages.
-Upon sending a pull-request, please request a review from me when you believe your PR is merge-ready.
+Thank you for supporting my work.
+I am beyond grateful, because of each one of you, I am able to build cool projects like this.

+Thank you so much for your support in this repository.
+Please consider leaving a :star2: if you found this project to be cool!

-### ⚠️ **DISCLAIMER:**
+### ⚠️ DISCLAIMER ⚠️
-You're using this project at your own risk.
-I am not responsible for any financial loss, account suspension/ban, or any other damage that may occur with the use of the project(s) in this repostory.
 I am not a financial advisor, nor am I affiliated with any brokerage mentioned in this repository.

+You may use this tool at your own risk.
+I am not responsible for any financial loss, account restriction, or any other damage that may occur with the use of this tool.
 This project is provided "as is" and without warranty of any kind.

 By using this repository, the user accepts all the risks and agrees to hold the developer(s) harmless from any and all claims, damages, or losses arising from the use of the project.

-Thank you so much for your interest in this repository.
-Please consider leaving a :star2: if you found this project to be cool!